bitst0rm-pub/Formatter/README.md

 > [!TIP]
 >
 > - Options are _optional_: you do not need to take the whole set of options.
 Take only what you need, but keep the JSON structure intact.
-> - You are not forced to use the preset modules.
-Instead, you can create a new one using a different UID key through either generic or module methods.
+> - You do not have to use the preset modules.
+Instead, you can create new ones with a unique UID using either generic or module methods.
-> - Not all syntax highlighting plugins for a specific language exist; syntaxes like `"text"` or `"plain"` work just as well as a workaround.
+> - Not all syntax highlighting plugins exist for every language.
+Syntaxes like `"text"` or `"plain"` can serve as workarounds.

 1. **Example setting options:** _Formatter.sublime-settings_